nirum/tableprint/docs/index.rst

 Installation
 ------------

 First, we need to install the module.
-We can do that using pip:
+We can do that using ``pip``:

 .. code-block:: bash